MicrosoftDocs/visualstudio-docs/docs/python/vs-tutorial-01-03.md

         return ' ' * int(20 * cos(radians(x)) + 20) + 'o'
     ```

-1. Select only the `import` and `from` statements in `hello.py`, right-click, and select **Send to Interactive** (or press Ctrl+Enter).
+1. Select only the `import` and `from` statements in the `.py` file, right-click, and select **Send to Interactive** (or press Ctrl+Enter).
 The code fragment is immediately pasted into the interactive window and run.
 Now select the `make_dot_string` function and repeat the same command, which again runs that code fragment.
 Because the code defines a function, you can quickly test that function by calling it a few times:

     ![Sending code to the interactive window and testing it](media/vs-getting-started-python-14-interactive4.png)